chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Failure to integrate with TestTreeView/Run toolwindow selection APIs.", "PROJECT NOTE": "Leverage AbstractCopyTestNodeAction and TestProxyExtractor patterns; add a selector for TestTreeView nodes by pytest node id.", "NEW INSTRUCTION": "WHEN feature requests editor-to-test-tree navigation THEN implement editor action selecting matching TestTreeView node"
 }

+[2025-12-12 20:23] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "support class jump, support parametrized leaf jump, add tests, run tests", "BOTTLENECK": "Node-id generation and tree matching skip classes and parametrized leaves.", "PROJECT NOTE": "Extend TestTreeNodeFinder to match exact leaf using param values from decorators.", "NEW INSTRUCTION": "WHEN caret is on test class or parametrize value THEN compute exact node-id and select leaf" }